lncLOOM/LncLOOMv1/README.md

     * Install LncLOOM_v1 using pip (the following command ensures that it is setup to run with python2)
      `python2 -m pip install --user -e ./LncLOOM_v1`

     * Add LncLOOM to your $PATH. pip creates a LncLOOM executable.
-Depending on your OS, this executable will be saved to certain directory, which will need to be added to your path:
+Depending on your OS, this executable will be saved to certain directory, which needs to be added to your $PATH:

-      For Linux systems, LncLOOM will be saved in ~/.local/bin/ (or /home/<you>/.local/bin: )
+      For Linux systems, LncLOOM will be saved in ~/.local/bin/ (or /home/<you>/.local/bin)

          `export PATH="~/.local/bin:$PATH"`